How to Make a Snowball Quilt Block

 This sample quilt turns the Snowball Quilt Block into a snowball flower.
 This design would be ideal as a table topper or with three blocks connected to make a table runner.

-While this quilt is done in a scrappy style, the design also works in a single color way such as red and white.
+This quilt also works in a single color way such as red and white.
 Or, it could work well with the right combination of low volume fabrics and bold, modern fabrics.

 As you can see, there is almost no limit to how you can use the Snowball Quilt Block.
 As always, there are endless design possibilities.